 Formal budgetary integration is employed as a management control device.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-An annual budget is adopted for the general fund, wireless fund and capital fund.
+An annual budget is adopted for the General Fund, Wireless Fund and Capital Fund.
 These annual budgets lapse at fiscal year end.

-During the year, there was one amendment to the budget.
+During the year, there was one budget amendment.